dmkishi/hasJS/README.md

-# has-js.js
+# hasJS.js

 Most minimal JavaScript detector.
-Just replaces '.no-js' with '.js' in the HTML tag.
+Replaces '.no-js' with '.js' in the HTML tag, and that's it.